Founded by Eric Broadley in 1958, Lola have provided chassis for various Formula One teams, as well as teams in Formula 3000, CART and Le Mans.

-One compromise that was made involved using their technology and knowledge from competing in CART to get the car finished on time for its debut at the Australian Grand Prix, something Broadley himself admitted during an interview in February 1997:
+One compromise that was made involved using their CART knowledge to get the car finished on time.
+During an interview in February 1997, Broadley made this admission:

-“We didn’t start with nothing in November.
-Which we wouldn’t have done anyway, since we’re just bringing in a whole lot of knowledge from Indy and everything else we’ve done.”
+“We didn’t start with nothing in November, which we wouldn’t have done anyway, since we’re just bringing in a whole lot of knowledge from Indy and everything else we’ve done,” Broadley said.